wschenk/willschenk.com/content/articles/2014/dateslice-writing-rails-extensions.md

 ---
 title: 'Dateslice: Writing rails extensions'
 subtitle: "adding date group_by to ActiveRecord"
+date: 2014-12-07
-tags: rails, ruby, sql, howto
+tags:
+  - rails
+  - ruby
+  - sql
+  - howto
 header_image: train.jpg
 dark_header: true
+aliases:
+  - "/dateslice-writing-rails-extensions/"
 ---

 Ruby on Rails is a very modular framework since the merging with Merb in 2008.
 The _opinionated conventions_ are implemented under using techniques that let you jump in and build your own components, picking and choosing different parts that let you build Rails apps in the same straightforward way you would if using the official modules.